 Field-hunting tip

-Look in placer deposits country — that is the host setting where cupalite typically forms.
+Look in placer deposits country, the host setting where cupalite typically forms.
 If you start seeing copper, aluminium, spinellide in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.